 Would you recommend other hospital staff to study the MHL?

 I would encourage others to study MHL because the subjects are very relevant to those leaders that are employed in the modern healthcare setting.
 There are several research-based subjects within the course and given that research is an area that is gaining significant momentum particularly within the domain of evidence-based practice, the skills associated with this knowledge are highly desirable and advantageous when leading a dynamic team within a clinical unit.

 To find out more about the online Master of Healthcare Leadership and how your learning can make a positive impact on your healthcare career, reach to our Enrolment team on 1300 589 882.
-If you’re an employer, get in touch with our Partnerships Manager to discuss learning and development opportunities in your workplace.
+If you’re an employer, get in touch to discuss learning and development opportunities in your workplace.